Come Fly with Me

 Sinopterus dongi

-Part of the Tapejaridae; had both bony and soft-tissue crest structures.46
+Part of the Tapejaridae; had both bony and soft-tissue crest structures.46: Go to reference 46 at the end of the page

 Illustration of Pteranodon longiceps in flight, showing its long wings and large backward-pointing head crest.